-Buddhism is the name of a religious belief set and conceptual practiced which was previously seen dominant across most of India, and is now confessed by many of the inhabitants of Sri Lanka, Myanmar, and Thailand, where it is often called Southern Buddhism.
+Buddhism is the name of a religious belief set and conceptual practice.
+Buddhism began in India but is now practiced by many of the inhabitants of Sri Lanka, Myanmar, and Thailand, where it is often called Southern Buddhism.
 The followers in Nepal, Tibet, China, and Japan, meanwhile, are said to be adherents to Northern Buddhism.
-The total number of Buddhists around the globe today stands at around 400 million followers.
-Buddhism evolved from the teachings of Siddhartha Gautama, the eldest son of the King Suddhodana, ruler of Kapilavastu, who lived sometime between in the 6th and 5th Centuries BC in the area between Benares and the foothills of the Himalayas.
+The total number of Buddhists around the globe today stands at around 500 million followers.
+Buddhism originated from the teachings of Siddhartha Gautama, the eldest son of the King Suddhodana, ruler of Kapilavastu, who lived sometime between in the 6th and 5th Centuries BC in the area between Benares and the foothills of the Himalayas (modern-day northeast India).

 The historical Buddha, Siddhartha Gautama, was born in the Shakya group of the kshatriya caste in the country of Magadha (sometime between 546 and 324 BC.E.), in the southern part of the Lumbini region which today belongs to Nepal.
 Buddha is also called Shakyamuni, after the fact that the sage belonged to the Shakya clan.
 Having a comfortable life in the palace of his father, a young man Siddhartha increasingly collided with the harsh realities of life, and concluded that human life is associated with grief and suffering.
 He gave up life in the palace, and began to lead an ascetic life with the forest-dwelling hermits.
 Later, he came to the conclusion that going out of one's way to live in austerity was wrong as well, and that he should walk upon an intermediate path between self-indulgence and self-restraint.
 During a time of meditation under a Bodhi tree, he decided that whatever it took, he would find the truth.
 Then, at the age of 35, he attained "enlightenment".
 He became known as Gautama Buddha, or simply Buddha, which means "the awakened one" or the "enlightened one".
 The remaining 45 years of his life he extensively traveled across what is now India, teaching his followers and disciples.
 Over the next 400 years the Buddha's followers formed many different paths or early Buddhist schools called Nikaya, among them the teachings of Theravada was substantial, also numerous branches of Mahayana.